Teaching and Public Health Guidance Fall 2021

 1. A student or TA tells me they have COVID-19 and there is potential that other students, TAs and/or staff may have been exposed in a lecture, or lab setting.
 What do I do?
 What can I say to the class or other affected individuals?

-NOTE: Use your usual methods for supporting students who are ill and miss class or activity (see below).
+NOTES: The student who has reported this to you has presumably been in contact with Interior Health, and is following their guidance.
+Use your usual methods for supporting students who are ill and miss class activities (see below).

 For additional information, UBC Okanagan’s campus rules and guidance documents are available online: https://ok.ubc.ca/COVID19/